National Museum Zaječar: Historical (1951)

 This department holds 2,500 items and first focused on the National Liberation Struggle in the Timok Region, and Timok Uprising in 1883 and on World War II.
 After 2010, it has focused on individuals including Adam Bogosavljević, Nikola Pašić, and Đorđe Genčić.

 Ethnological (1952)

 This department holds 5000 objects from Zaječar and Eastern Serbia and includes jewelry, distaffs, belts, socks, and gloves.
 In the Museum, a part of the permanent collection is devoted to ethnology.
 The department also manages the 18th century folk architecture Radul-bey’s Inn which house local historical items, another 18th century building, the Turskish Watermill and a house in Mali Izvor.

 Archeological (1955)

-This department hold 330 objects from 3000 BC to the early first century AD, 39 objects from the second to fourth century, the Felix Romuliana collection with 3,000 objects from the fourth to sixth century, 83 objects from the Middle Ages (10th-16th century) and 684 Greek, Roman Republic, Roman and Byzantine coins.
+This department hold 330 objects from 3000 BC to the early first century AD, 39 objects from the second to fourth century, the Felix Romuliana collection with 3,000 objects from the fourth to sixth century, 83 objects from the Middle Ages (10th-16th century) and 684 Greek, Roman Republic, Roman Empire and Byzantine coins.